riyasoganii/BlockPatron/README.md

 so they have full confidence that their money is being used in the right place.

-BlockPatron will use fiat on-ramp to convert donatins to bitcoin.
+BlockPatron will use fiat on-ramp to convert donatins to bitcoin before sending a transaction on Blockchain.

+The Bitcoin donations will be converted to a stable coin (eg. DAI) once the transaction is recieved.
+The nonprofit can then withdraw these funds at their convenience.

 ## User Persona